hantswilliams/book-healthinformatics-datascience/docs/intro.md

 ## Overview

+### What this book is:

 This guide provides a comprehensive overview of how data analytics, machine learning, and other technologies are revolutionizing healthcare systems.
 Whether you're a healthcare professional, data scientist, student, or enthusiast, there's something for everyone.

+### What this book isn't
+Rather than delving a mile deep into any single topic, the aim is to provide a mile-wide view, equipping readers with the foundational knowledge necessary in this expansive field.

+Each chapter encapsulates an area of study so vast that it could very well be the subject of its own book.
+Thus, while this guide may not exhaust the intricacies of every topic, it strives to illuminate the breadth and depth of what a health informaticist should be familiar with, setting the stage for deeper exploration and application as one's career demands.

 ### Some of what you'll learn: